 A general syllabus for the class and what topics will be covered can be found here.

-EVE 225 is offered every other year in the Winter or Spring quarters (next offering: Winter 2023).
+EVE 225 is offered every other year in the Winter or Spring quarters (was last offered Winter 2023).

 Data Detectives: uncovering mistakes, misconduct and fraud

 This first-year undergraduate seminar course explores what happens when we find problems in published scientific work.
 How do we uncover such problems?
 What do we do next once we realize that data has been compromised?
 What are the ethical and legal implications of mistakes and misconduct in scientific research?
 What practices can we adopt to make mistakes and misconduct less likely to happen and more likely to find?
 Each week students will read about a case study of data irregularities to understand what happened and the implications of the problems.

 Data Detectives will be taught next in Winter 2023; the syllabus with list of readings can be found here